ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ---
 title: "Arrays"
-teaching: 15
+teaching: 30
-exercises: 15
+exercises: 0
 questions:
+- "How does C++ represent multiple values of the same type?"
 objectives:
+- "Learn how to declare and use arrays in C++."
+- "Learn how to pass arrays as arguments to functions."
 keypoints:
+- "Arrays provide a convenient way of storing many values of the same type."
+- "Arrays are defined by a name and elements are accessed using an index."
+- "C++ supports multi-dimensional arrays."
+- "Arrays can only be passed by reference as parameters to functions."
 ---
-An array is a series of elements of the same type placed in contiguous memory locations that can be individually referenced by adding an index to a memory address.
+An array is a sequence of elements of the same type.
+The elements of an array are placed in contiguous memory locations so that they can be individually referenced by adding an index to a memory address.
 An array is named using a unique identifier.
+Arrays provide a convenient way of storing multiple values without having to declare a separate variable for each value.

-This means, for example, that five values of type `int` can be declared as an array without having to declare 5 different variables each with its own identifier.
-Instead, using an array the five `int` values are stored in contiguous memory locations, and all five can be accessed using the same identifier and associated index.
+For example, five values of type `int` can be declared as an array without having to declare five different variables each with its own identifier.
+Instead, using an array the five `int` values are stored in contiguous memory locations, and all five can be accessed using just a single identifier and an associated index.

-In the diagram below, `my_array` represents an array containing 5 integer values of type `int`:
+In the diagram below, `my_array` represents an array containing five integer values of type `int`:

 <img src="{{ site.github.url }}/fig/11-arrays-repr-01.png"/>

-Each block represents an element of the array.
-In this case, these are values of type `int`.
-These elements are numbered from 0 to 4, with 0 being the first and 4 the last. *In C++, the first element in an array is always numbered with a zero (not a one), no matter its length.*
+Each block represents an element of the array, which in this case are values of type `int`.
+These elements are numbered from 0 to 4, with 0 being the first and 4 the last. *In C++, the element of an array are always numbered starting from 0.*
 The name `my_array` refers to the memory address of the first element of the array.
-Subsequent elements are accessed by adding the index to the address.
+Elements of the array are accessed by specifying the index of the required element.

 Like a regular variable, an array must be declared before it is used.
 A typical declaration for an array in C++ is: